My life married to an addict…….after Rehab: The wife’s perspective.

 Then after a couple years of being sober, he wanted more, he wanted to help others, just like he was helped to get their lives back?
 He thought of giving them a place to go and get treatment and to start their own journey of recovery!

-Still in his recovery, he can share with others in their recovery, we now have a place for people who are struggling to go.
+Still in his recovery, he can share with others in their recovery, we now have a place for people who are struggling to go and his success is a great testimonial or testimony to benefits of confronting and getting help with his or your addiction.

 I admire him, for getting the help he needed and now for what he is trying to do and be!
 Being married to an addict wasn’t how I planned life to be, but looking back I’m grateful for the life we have today.